 Arecord to connect a custom domain to your instance.

 - PostHog will automatically create an SSL certificate for your domain using LetsEncrypt

-New deployments of PostHog open source using Kubernetes are no longer supported.
+New deployments of PostHog's paid open source product using Kubernetes are no longer supported.

 There are various ways to configure and personalize your PostHog instance to better suit your needs.
 In this section you will find all the information you need about settings and options you can configure to get what you need out of PostHog.